Feds say Mexican cartels had mole inside U.S. attorney’s office in Texas

 “Need the church leftovers out the kitchen and in the cooler,” Mr. Gustamante wrote.

+Once they were on to Jennifer Loya, Justice Department investigators tracked calls to and from her phone and monitored her computer activity at the U.S. attorney’s office and spotted more suspicious activity, according to the court documents.

+Kimberly Loya and Mr. Gustamante were also arrested.
+Kimberly Loya admitted to investigators her sister had tipped her off about Mr. Chapa’s indictment and pending arrest, and told her not to be around him.

-Jennifer Loya and Mr. Gustamante are charged with dealing methamphetamine and money laundering.
+Kimberly Loya and Mr. Gustamante are charged with dealing methamphetamine and money laundering.

 Mr. Gustamante is still being held on bond, with a detention hearing scheduled for next week.